- About Domini

 By Adam Kanzer, Managing Director and General Counsel

-Mutual funds, according to a recent Vanguard statement, are not “optimal agents to address social change.”
+Mutual funds, according to a recent Vanguard statement responding to the mass-shooting in Newtown, Connecticut, are not “optimal agents to address social change.”
 I agree.
 But while a mutual fund may not be the best way to promote sound social policy, when trillions of dollars in mutual fund assets are managed without any social or environmental considerations, they can be a very effective way of promoting broad social harm.

 Unlike other national tragedies fueled in part by investment decisions – the BP disaster immediately comes to mind – the Newtown massacre has prompted an important and overdue debate about the role of investment in our society.
 Your IRA is at the heart of that debate.